 As government grows larger, it often becomes wasteful and inefficient.
 If wasteful spending continued unabated, Wisconsin families would be paying thousands more than what they pay today to operate state government.
-Governor Walker put into place long-term structural reforms, which have already saved taxpayers well over $1 billion.
+Governor Walker put into place long-term structural reforms, which have already saved taxpayers well over $3 billion.
 These reforms will continue to save taxpayers billions more year after year that they are in place.

-Right-sizing state government and reforming it to be more efficient will allow us to invest in areas of need – such as worker training.
+Right-sizing state government and reforming it to be more efficient will allow us to invest in areas of need – such as education, health care and worker training.
 By becoming more efficient and controlling the cost of state government, it can be more nimble and have more resources to react to the future needs of the state.

 We must adapt to the marketplace of the 21st century and create a dynamic system of government.
 We can protect the most vulnerable, while giving people the resources they need to get back on their feet.
 We should give our friends and neighbors in need a hand up, so they can get back on their feet and provide for themselves.

 Governor Walker’s 2015-17 Biennial Budget builds on the successes of his first term by continuing to reduce the size of government with additional common-sense reforms to ensure state government is more effective, more efficient, and more accountable to the public: